-All mid-year admission enquiries should go through the County Admissions Team.
-We strongly advise that prospective students should visit the school before looking for admission.
-The governors accept transfers into other year groups and if there are more applications than there are places then the oversubscription criteria will be used to decide who should be offered the place.
+12.1 All mid-year admission enquiries should go through the County Admissions Team.
+We strongly advise that prospective students should visit the academy before looking for admission.
+The Governors accept transfers into other year groups and if there are more applications than there are places then the oversubscription criteria will be used to decide who should be offered the place.
+In Years 7 and 8 there are 180 places.
+In Years 9 - 11 there are 150 places.